-Manchester City Women v Brighton & Hove Albion Women
+Shaw scores four as Man City climb to third

 Post update

-Emma Koivisto (Brighton and Hove Albion Women) wins a free kick on the left wing.
+Maya Le Tissier (Brighton and Hove Albion Women) wins a free kick in the defensive half.

-Attempt saved.
-Lauren Hemp (Manchester City Women) left footed shot from the left side of the box is saved in the top centre of the goal.
-Assisted by Khadija Shaw.

-Attempt saved.
-Georgia Stanway (Manchester City Women) right footed shot from outside the box is saved in the top centre of the goal.
-Assisted by Keira Walsh.

-Offside, Brighton and Hove Albion Women.
-Inessa Kaagman tries a through ball, but Danielle Carter is caught offside.
+Substitution, Brighton and Hove Albion Women.
+Aileen Whelan replaces Danielle Carter.